adoyle-h/lobash/README.md

 |     ❔    | Ksh      |         | `read -A` is different from bash `read -a`        |
 |     ❔    | Xiki     |         | No tested                                         |
 |     🚫    | POSIX sh |         | not supported `local` keyword                     |

+## Dependencies

+- Perl 5.8.8 and higher.
+  - No need install it by yourself.
+Almost Unix/Linux operating systems have included Perl 5.
+See the [Perl Binaries](https://www.cpan.org/ports/binaries.html)
+  - Alpine not include Perl.
+Install it by `apk add perl`.
+  - Busybox not include Perl.
+Install it by .

 ## Installation